dashingsoft/pyarmor/src/user-guide.md

 #### Work with py2exe and cx_Freeze

-Although Python source files can be replaced with obfuscated scripts seamlessly, There are still two challanges for py2exe and cx_Freeze:
+Although Python source files can be replaced with obfuscated scripts seamlessly, there are still two challanges for py2exe and cx_Freeze:

 * All the scripts are compressed into a signle zip file
 * py2exe and cx_Freeze cound not find dependent system library files after scripts are obfuscated